Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 ---

-# Why passphrases in particular?
+# Why passwords in particular?

 The stealing of passwords (or some secret) has been at the heart of so many breaches, hacks and takeovers (or whatever you want to call them!).
 Whether you like it or not, passwords are probably the **first line of defence** in your online life and despite what you may have read, they're probably here to stay.